 Harissa is a hot paste/sauce that contains mainly chili peppers, red peppers, garlic, salt and olive oil.
 Across North Africa, you will find many variations of the harissa depending on the region (or the family) since some recipes include herbs and spices.

-In Morocco we like our harissa pretty basic, we usually don’t include herbs and spices in the sauce so we can add it to any meal without having a conflict of taste.
+In Morocco we like our harissa pretty basic, we usually don’t include too much herbs and spices in the sauce so we can add it to any meal without having a conflict of taste.

 That said, I read about rose harissa the other day and I thought, wouldn’t it be cool to give it a try?
 The truth is, I love to make uncommon combinations of ingredients taste yummy and the second the truth is, I got very excited about having a pink ingredient on the blog!